exoclime/HELIOS/docs/sections/parameters.rst

    ``damping parameter (auto, 1 - 5000)``

 Sets the damping strength of the convective adjustment shift to match the global radiative equilibrium.
 In almost all cases, this should be set to "auto".
-For debugging purposes, e.g. if a convergence in a particular case fails, one can try with a a fixed value.
+For debugging purposes, e.g. if a convergence in a particular case fails, one can try with a fixed value.
 Usually a value between 1 and 5000 is a good starting point.
 The larger the number the more stable the model.
 However, it is also harder to achieve global equilibrium then.

 **ASTRONOMICAL PARAMETERS**